Imperial Sea to Sahara

 Famed for sardines, salt and raffia, Essaouira offers the freshest seafood imaginable – it’s a must for lunch after our walking through the port and medina, and I have a delicious surprise for you for dinner.

-Our tour will finish in Casablanca, where we drive the folowing day, for a final night inour luxury hotel.
+Our tour will finish in Casablanca, where we drive the folowing day, for a final night in our luxury hotel (1 night).

 WHAT'S NEW ABOUT THIS TOUR ?

-and introduces several new aspects to enhance your comfort with :
+and introduces several new aspects to enhance your comfort with 2 extra nights :

-A complete day and night (Day 1) in Casablanca
+A complete day and 2 nights (days 1-2) in Casablanca

 - to discover this fascinating Atlantic edge city with an architectural expert